hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 $ terraform state mv -state-out=terraform.tfstate.installer module.instance.aws_s3_bucket.tfe_bucket module.instance.aws_s3_bucket.tfe_bucket
 ```

-### Destroy AMI cluster
+### Destroy AMI Cluster

-Now that these resources have been removed, it's safe to destroy the AMI cluster without affecting the installer-based installation.
+Now that these resources have been moved out of the AMI state, it's safe to destroy the AMI cluster
+without affecting the installer-based installation.

 If you're ready to perform that step, run: